SilverHalf/temple-of-febe/unit/phase3/seq3.md

 ## Extra Information
 - Remember that <img class="inline distort"> [Distortion] and <img class="inline dodge"> [Evasion](https://wiki.guildwars2.com/wiki/Evade) only work for the initial <img class="inline empowered_add"> [Despair] damage.
 - DO NOT DODGE EARLY!
 Early dodges will leave your pool at the end of your dodge, potentially killing your teammates.
-Wait for the spreads to drop, using your defensive skills on the inital damage, and then use your dodge to get out of the pool faster.
+Wait for the spreads to drop, using your defensive skills on the initial damage, and then use your dodge to get out of the pool faster.
 You have about a second to get out before you down.
 - <img class="inline glint_h"> [Infuse Light] also works on the pools, so heralds can be even more patient.
 They don't even need to dodge.
 - For the first set of spreads, the <img class="inline chrono"> [Chronomancer] can stack far off group and then <img class="inline blink"> [Blink] to <img class="inline square"> after they drop, giving a bit more space to the others.
 - After the second dodge, the pools on the left facing the boss are purely visual.
 Don't hesitate to walk through them to cleave the <img class="inline empowered_add"> [Malice].